hypo69/hypo/docs/gemini/set 0/en/consultant/src/suppliers/aliexpress/api/_examples/iop/test_upload.md

 Module for testing file uploads to the Iop API.

 This module provides an example of interacting with the Iop API to upload a file.
-It demonstrates constructing an API request, sending the request, and handling the response.
+It demonStartes constructing an API request, sending the request, and handling the response.
 """
 import iop
 from src.utils.jjson import j_loads, j_loads_ns